nenuphars/DIVING/README.md

-# DIVING
+## DIVING
-Project 1 of Web Dev Bootcamp, a web based game about diving for treasure
+Project 1 of Web Dev Bootcamp

+# Diving for treasure

+In this game, the player is attempting to collect items underwater with a limited air supply.